WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ## Deployment

-* I was supposed to use Gitpod for this project, however I have decided to use the desktop VS Code as I'm very familiar with it and I felt it would slow me down.
+* I was supposed to use Gitpod for this project, however I have decided to use the desktop VS Code as I'm very familiar with it and I felt like Gitpod would slow me down.

 ## Bugs

 * The initial plan was to use Bootstrap 6, however I had to go back to bootstrap 5 as I been struggling to make things work and I felt like it was a better choice overall.
+* At first, in the process of creating the navigation bar with bootstrap, the code wasn't behaving the way it was supposed to be.
+  * Fixed by reading the bootstrap 5 documentation carefully and decided to use the bootstrap navigation template.

 ## Testing

+### Lighthouse Chrome Testing

 ### Devices Used: